effektif/user-docs/docs/cases.rst

 -----------------------------------

-The *Cases* view’s table includes columns for workflow :ref:`variables <variables>`, which are usually form fields on a trigger form or in a user task.
+The *Cases* view’s table includes columns for workflow :ref:`variables <variables>`, which usually correspond to form fields on a trigger form or in a user task.
-You can select which fields are shown as table columns in the Cases view, so you can have a clear overview of the process’ cases.
+You can select which fields the Cases view shows as table columns, so you can have a clear overview of the process’ cases.

 To customize the table columns,